chenyucheng2016/qpOASESMultiAgentPlanning/README.md

 ```

 Each test will print a detailed analysis of the trajectory, collision avoidance, and performance statistics, allowing you to verify the results documented above.

+## The Impact of This Work

+The primary impact of this feature is that it makes **real-time, complex multi-agent MPC feasible** for a new class of applications.
+By reducing the core QP solver iterations by **70-95%**, this work enables:

+- **Real-Time Performance:** Solving complex scenarios (e.g., 6 agents in a crossing pattern) at speeds suitable for robotics and autonomous systems.
+- **Enhanced Scalability:** Managing the computational burden as the number of agents and their interactions grow, which is critical for applications like drone swarms or warehouse automation.
+- **More Complex Scenarios:** Allowing users to tackle problems with longer planning horizons or a higher number of agents that were previously computationally prohibitive.